 How WHOIS for IP Addresses Works

-When an IP address is assigned, it is registered with a Regional Internet Registry (RIR).
-There are five major RIRs worldwide:
+When someone assigns an IP address, it gets registered with a Regional Internet Registry (RIR).
+There are five major RIRs around the world:

-These RIRs maintain databases containing registration details for IP address blocks allocated to ISPs, organizations, and end-users.
-When a WHOIS query is performed for an IP address, it is directed to the appropriate RIR database, which returns information such as the registrant's name, contact details, allocation date, and sometimes abuse contact information.
+These RIRs keep databases with all the registration info for IP address blocks that go to ISPs, organizations, and end-users.
+When you run a WHOIS query on an IP address, it gets sent to the right RIR database and you get back stuff like the registrant's name, contact info, when it was allocated, and sometimes an abuse contact.

 WHOIS Query Process